tracking-exposed/youtube.tracking.exposed/content/wetest/announcement-1.md

 ---

-## 27 March 2020 - Test completed!
+## 27 March 2020 - 🎆 Test completed! 🎆

-Thanks to everybody contributing and spreading the experinent.
-In the next days we'll release data, extend dataset as much as we feel it helpful, and improve how is openly acessed. we'll keep updating this page.
+🎆 **Thanks to everybody contributing and spreading the experiment** 🎆

+In the next days, we’ll release data, extend the dataset as much as we feel it helpful, and improve how it is openly accessed.
+We’ll keep updating this page.
-### we're short in human power and technologist!

-Anyone who wants to copy it in analysis platform, consider this an open license database.
-The purpose of this dataset is research personalization algorithm, has been neutralized of personal data, and any research conducted with the intent of profile individuals is a pointless effort which can't bring any value to anyone.
+Anyone who wants to copy it in the analysis platform, consider this an open license database.
+The purpose of this dataset is the research personalization algorithm.
+The dataset has not personal data, despite the fact that the personalization of YouTube depends on personal data (data subject profile).
+The lack of context made research conducted with the intent of profile individuals is a pointless effort that can’t bring any value to anyone, or any kind of meaningful result.

+_note_ checkout [public stats](/impact) if curious un how we doing, or in the [github repository](https://github.com/tracking-exposed/yttrex).

 ---
 ## 27 March 2020 - Release of video data (first day partial)